Zac-Digital/fh-services/test/e2e-seed-data-framework/README.md

 More information on what models are and how they work can be found here: https://sequelize.org/docs/v6/core-concepts/model-basics/

-## Environment variables
+## Environment Variables

 Environment variables are used to configure the setup and teardown scripts.
-When using locally, the environment variables in the `.env.local` file will be used.
-When running in a CI/CD pipeline, environment variables will have to be passed in to ensure the scripts are run against the correct environment.

-See `.env.local` for a list of supported environment variables.
+To run the tests, make a copy of `.env.local` and call it `.env`, and then edit the connection strings to match your local database setup.
+Example connection strings are included but your mileage may vary!

+The CI/CD pipeline will create its own `.env` file using the connection strings for the environment it's running against.

 ## Packages